top of page

 What can I expect during a session?

-Sessions are calm, quiet, and fully clothed.
 You will typically lie on a massage table while the therapist uses light touch to assess and support the flow of cerebrospinal fluid and the nervous system’s balance.
-Many clients describe the experience as deeply relaxing, sometimes even meditative.
+Many clients describe the experience as deeply relaxing.

 3